Understanding the Financial Aspects of eQMS

-These initial costs vary depending on the size of the organization, yet when considering the direct savings an eQMS provides they will most always outweigh the costs.
+These initial costs vary depending on the size of the organization, yet when considering the direct savings an eQMS provides they will almost always outweigh the costs.

 The Solution: Clear and efficient workflows that include alerts and reminders, electronic signatures from any device, direct connection to training and R&U approvals, and an efficient reporting system can save between 30-40% of time spent.

-The Solution: With a cloud based eQMS, you could push a button and have the SOP instantaneously delivered to all relevant employees who can access the document from their computer or mobile device, read and sign off on the R&U, and update the employee’s personal record and mark the document as effective once training has been completed.
-Now think about periodic reviews, group trainings and having all the information in a dashboard always up to date for monitoring.
+The Solution: With a cloud-based eQMS, you could push a button and have the SOP instantaneously delivered to all relevant employees who can access the document from their computer or mobile device, read and sign off on the R&U, and update the employee’s personal record and mark the document as effective once training has been completed.
+Now think about periodic reviews, group training and having all the information in a dashboard always up to date for monitoring.

 Core Quality Processes – The size and scope of responsibility of QA/QP/QAP teams varies according to company size, industry and specialization.
-However, the burden on each of these employees to manage all quality processes remains a constant.
-What could be achieved if they had more time to focus on improving processes instead of manual, day to day administrative tasks?
+However, the burden on each of these employees to manage all quality processes remains constant.
+What could be achieved if they had more time to focus on improving processes instead of manual, day-to-day administrative tasks?

 Indirect eQMS Savings

-Factoring in the indirect savings due to less reworks, recalls, and a reduction of manual, time consuming tasks, allows employees to focus on the right task at the right time.
+Factoring in the indirect savings due to fewer reworks, recalls, and a reduction of manual, time-consuming tasks, allows employees to focus on the right task at the right time.
 These indirect savings alone represent approximately between 10-20% of direct savings of an eQMS.

 Reputational Savings of Working with an eQMS